What is play therapy?

 - Doesn’t play?

-Please contact me if you would like to discuss Play Therapy.
+Please contact me if you would like to discuss Counselling or Play Therapy.
 I offer a free consultation to discuss your needs and answer any questions you might have.
 Please email me using the contact page or call me Sara on 07510 399 429.